The summit of Mount Teide. Photo: GettyImages-1030773408

 The waters in the southwest of Tenerife are among the best in the world for cetacean sightings, particularly bottlenose dolphins and pilot whales, which are resident in these waters year-round.
 Depending on the time of year, you may also see tropical whales, sperm whales, spotted dolphins, common dolphins, turtles, and more.
 The rich biodiversity of this area has led to its recognition as a World Marine Sanctuary.
 The boats are run by companies that comply with all the official regulations as well as good sustainability practices, respecting the habitat of these wonderful creatures.

 Teide National Park, a UNESCO World Heritage Site, has been recognised as a 'Starlight Destination' by the Starlight Foundation.
 This means that the area is renowned for its exceptionally dark skies, high altitude, and minimal light pollution, making it one of the best places in the world for stargazing.
 Workshops are typically led by certified Starlight guides who provide in-depth knowledge about the night sky.
 Guides introduce basic celestial navigation, helping you to locate stars and constellations with the naked eye, and will even share insights into the mythology related to constellations.
 You'll use professional telescopes to observe planets, star clusters, and distant galaxies.
 The workshops often include viewing meteor showers and phenomena like the zodiacal light.
 The activity takes place at around 2000m altitude, and it will get really cold in the park in the evening.
 Bring a warm jacket and scarf to keep wrapped up.
+If conditions on the day are not suitable for stargazing in Teide National Park, the activity may be relocated to another area with better visibility.

 Your host will provide two-seater kayaks, perfect for beginners and beyond.
 These kayaks are lightweight, stable, and easy to manoeuvre.
 Their design makes it nearly impossible to tip over unless done intentionally (which you might choose to do for fun).
 Before you set off your host will give you all the necessary information for using the kayaks safely, ensuring you have a wonderful day exploring the spectacular landscape of Los Gigantes.
 Despite the typically calm waters and for your peace of mind, a support and assistance boat will accompany you at all times, ready to return you to port in less than two minutes if needed.
-Your host will also have some single kayaks available for anyone with more experience and who prefers this.

 In Tenerife, particularly in the southern regions like Playa de las Americas and Los Cristianos, overtourism has created several challenges.
 The influx of visitors has led to extended wait times for local services, increased traffic, and the displacement of traditional businesses in favour of those catering to tourists.
 Overcrowding has diminished the peace and tranquillity for both residents and visitors.
 To help avoid contributing to these issues, you'll stay in a rustic rural lodge in a remote part of the northwest of the island, offering a refreshing alternative to the more crowded areas.
 This choice not only alleviates pressure on heavily visited areas but also allows you to experience Tenerife’s authentic culture and natural beauty in a more peaceful setting.